cloudproud/graceful/README.md

     var err error
     if err != nil {
-        ctx.Shutdown() // shutdown application on
+        ctx.Shutdown() // initiates a graceful shutdown of the application due to a critical error }
-    }

     ctx.AwaitKillSignal()